libbyshoop/csinparallel/dev/modules/CUDAArchitecture/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Optimizing for CUDA's Architecture's
+Optimizing CUDA for GPU Architecture
 ====================================

-CUDA cards use an advanced arcitecture to efficiently execute massively parallel programs.
-This module explains how to take advantage of this architecture to provide maximum speedup for your CUDA applications using a mandelbrot set generator as an example.
+nVIDIA GPU cards use an advanced arcitecture to efficiently execute massively parallel programs written in CUDA C. This module explains how to take advantage of this architecture to provide maximum speedup for your CUDA applications using a mandelbrot set generator as an example.
 It is intended to be a resource for instructors wishing